-Moonreach recognises the importance of teaching our children how to behave and what is considered as socially acceptable in today's society.
+Moonreach recognises the importance to teach our children how to behave and what is considered as socially acceptable in todays society.
 We believe that they should be aware of their behaviours and the impact they could have upon others and ultimately themselves.

-Consequences may range from an apology, withdrawal from the situation, , loss of privileges, loss of a leisure activity, additional chores, or increased supervision.
-The agreed consequences of poor choices are incorporated in the placement plan/behaviour support plans and agreed upon with the placing social worker.
+Consequences may range from an apology, withdrawal from the situation, verbal reprimands, loss of privileges, loss of a leisure activity, additional chores, or increased supervision.
+The agreed consequences to poor choices are incorporated in the placement plan/behaviour support plans and agreed with the placing social worker.

-We believe that the child responds better to rules if they can contribute to devising them and if they are reviewed regularly.
-The team at Moonreach Speranza will ensure that the house policies (rules) and boundaries are maintained fairly and consistently by all adults.
+We believe that the child responds better to rules if they can contribute to devising them, and that they are reviewed regularly.
+The team at Moonreach Speranza will ensure that the house polices (rules) and boundaries are maintained in a fair and consistent manner by all adults.